 Part 8 – Summary of Data and Bandwidth Requirements

 In our series of blogs leading to this final one, we provided technical information intended to estimate data and bandwidth used in your more popular Internet activities.
-The blogs calculated singular activities, such as if a household has one person who Skypes for 8 hours a day but performs no other Internet-related tasks.
+The blogs calculated singular activities, such as if a household has one person who Skypes or has Zoom conferencing for 8 hours a day but performs no other Internet-related tasks.

 We’re pretty sure that’s NOT how the average household functions!